docbert/xtremio-python/README.rst

 IG :

 - name
-- os  (os modifies the os of all initiators in the IG)
+- os  (modifies the os of all initiators in the IG)

 Initiator :